 The first theory is the root pressure theory.
 A force results from the osmotic movement of water into roots from the soil.
 This osmotic force is generated at the bottom of the xylem and pushes the sap ahead of it up the xylem (Figure 5.39).
 The cut ends of stems bleed xylem sap because of the push applied by root pressure.
 This pressure can only move water one or two meters up a plant, not 120 meters (like tallest trees).
 This pressure is found in only a few species of plants under limited environmental conditions.
 The transpiration cohesion theory is another mechanism for transport in plants.
 It refers to the evaporation of water from the surface of a plant, especially the leaves.
 Transpiration pull and cohesion of water together provide a better explanation of how water is drawn up through xylem of very tall trees.
 The theory states that water deficits are created in leaves by transpiration and columns of water in the xylem are pulled up by the cohesive force among water molecules (Figure 5.40).
 Attraction of molecules of some kind is called cohesion.
-Cohesion forces among water molecules are so great that this pull is transmitted down through the entire plant and whole columns of water provides the chain (Figure 5.41).
+Cohesion forces among water molecules are so great that this pull is transmitted down through the entire plant and whole columns of water are actually pulled up from the top.
+Transpiration provides the pulling force and the cohesion of water provides the chain (Figure 5.41).